-Six Sigma is becoming increasingly preferred in financial services, healthcare, education, energy, science, and government, as well as traditional service industries (i.e., retailing, restaurants, etc.)
+Six Sigma is becoming increasingly preferred in financial services, healthcare, education, energy, science, and government.

 No. Our Six Sigma Lean program is 100% online.
 You will never have to travel to our campus in Harrisonburg, Virginia or any other location to earn your certification with JMU.

 Lean is an improvement approach with an emphasis on waste and streamlining operations for maximum throughput.
 Six Sigma is broader.
-It is a customer-focused (internal and external) problem-solving methodology that strives for delivering high performance reliability and value by improving processes while reducing defects and variation.
+With a focus on both the internal and external customer, Six Sigma is a problem-solving methodology that strives for delivering high performance reliability and value by improving processes and reducing defects and variation.

-No. The FAFSA is used for degree programs, and not non-credit certificate programs like Six Sigma.
+No. The FAFSA is used for degree-seeking programs, and not non-credit certificate programs like Six Sigma.

-A four-year undergraduate degree OR the equivalent of four years of professional work experience
+Either a four-year undergraduate degree OR the equivalent of four years of professional work experience, and:

-There is no specific work experience or number of years required to take the Green Belt Program.
+There is no specific work experience required to complete the Green Belt Program.

 JMU’s Six Sigma Green Belt Program is unique in that it combines the technical aspects of Six Sigma with sound management practices.
 For example, we use the Case Study approach for assignments based on real business world issues.
 Participants will often work in teams on the scenarios and activities.
 This gives participants an opportunity to work in collaborative, team environments.